msainsburydale/NeuralEstimators.jl/CONTRIBUTING.md

 **To add a new example:**

-1. Create a new file `docs/src/examples/data_<name>.md` and write the example following the general workflow:
+1. Create a new file `docs/src/examples/data_<name>.md` and write the example following the general workflow.
+See [`docs/src/examples/`](https://github.com/msainsburydale/NeuralEstimators.jl/tree/main/docs/src/examples) for worked examples to follow as a template.
-   - Introductory paragraph describing the statistical model and parameters.
-   - `## Package dependencies` — list all required packages, including the GPU code-group block.
-   - `## Sampling parameters` — define a `sampler` function.
-   - `## Simulating data` — define a `simulator` function.
-   - `## Constructing the neural network` — construct the summary network.
-   - `## Constructing the neural estimator` — use the code-group block for `PointEstimator`, `PosteriorEstimator`, and `RatioEstimator`.
-   - `## Training the estimator` — call `train`.
-   - `## Assessing the estimator` — call `assess` and show diagnostics.
-   - `## Applying the estimator to observed data` — use the code-group block for the three estimator types.

-   See `docs/src/examples/data_replicated.md` for a worked example to follow as a template.
 2. Register the new file in `makedocs` in `docs/make.jl` by adding it to the `"Examples"` section of the `pages` argument.
-3. Build and preview the documentation locally (see [docs/README.md](https://github.com/msainsburydale/NeuralEstimators.jl/blob/main/docs/README.md)).
+3. (Optional) Build and preview the documentation locally (see [docs/README.md](https://github.com/msainsburydale/NeuralEstimators.jl/blob/main/docs/README.md)).